Focus Sat

-Focus Sat is a Romanian direct-to-home (DTH) satellite television platform and an online television service, operated as a brand of Canal+ Luxembourg.
+Focus Sat is a Romanian direct-to-home (DTH) satellite television platform and an online television service, operated as a registered brand of CANAL+.
 Through the FOCUS+ application, customers can watch live TV channels and video-on-demand content on smart devices, including across the European Union.

 History

 Focus Sat is the first DTH operator on the Romanian telecommunications market.
 It was launched in November 2004 and was owned by the majority shareholder Focus Sat Limited (a British company) and several Romanian shareholders.
 Liberty Global (then UnitedGlobalCom) bought 50% of the shares on 19 May 2005 and launched the service and the commercial offer on 5 July 2005.
 On 11 April 2006, Focus Sat became a full subsidiary of Liberty Global.

 In February 2010, Liberty Global International established a division for satellite TV transmission for Central Europe, named UPC DTH and based in Howald, Luxembourg.
 The company managed operations in the Czech Republic and Slovakia under the name freeSAT, in Hungary under the name UPC Direct, and in Romania under the name Focus Sat.

 In December 2018, Focus Sat was acquired by M7 Group, a company based in Luxembourg, and from 27 May 2019 it became part of Canal+ Luxembourg following the acquisition of M7 Group by Canal+ Group.
 The merger expanded Canal+’s European footprint to Germany, the Netherlands, Belgium, Austria, the Czech Republic, Slovakia, Hungary and Romania.

 As part of Canal+ Luxembourg, Focus Sat diversified its product portfolio: